Voiceless dental and alveolar lateral fricatives: Alveolar approximant

+Velarized dental or alveolar approximant

 Semitic languages

 The sound is conjectured as a phoneme for Proto-Semitic language, usually transcribed as ś; it has evolved into Arabic [ʃ], Hebrew [s]:

-Among Semitic languages, the sound still exists in contemporary Soqotri and Mehri.
+Among Semitic languages, the sound (with its emphatic counterpart ṣ́) still exists in contemporary Modern South Arabian languages; Soqotri, Shehri, and Mehri.
 In Ge'ez, it is written with the letter Śawt.

+Voiceless lateral-median fricative

+A voiceless alveolar lateral–median fricative (also known as a "lisp" fricative) is a consonantal sound pronounced with simultaneous lateral and central airflow.

+Features

+However, it does not have the grooved tongue and directed airflow, or the high frequencies, of a sibilant.

+Occurrence

 Capital letter

 Since the IPA letter "ɬ" has been adopted into the standard orthographies for many native North American languages, a capital letter L with belt "Ɬ" was requested by academics and added to the Unicode Standard version 7.0 in 2014 at U+A7AD.